GusGitMath/GusGitMath/README.md

 ---

 <p align="left">
 Hello!
-I'm Gassan, a driven Data Scientist currently pursuing a Master's in Data Science.
-Passionate about data science and machine learning, my background in physics and research has fueled my specialization in advanced machine learning models.

-Throughout my academic journey from the University of Massachusetts Amherst to Harvard, I've consistently engaged in projects that emphasize data-driven decision-making and statistical analysis.
-My work includes developing predictive models for dynamic systems, creating intuitive visualizations for complex data, and applying machine learning techniques to solve real-world challenges.
+I'm Gassan, an AI Engineer at Lowe's with a deep passion for mathematics, physics, machine learning, AI, and problem-solving.
+I have a B.S. in physics from the University of Massachusetts Amherst and a master's in Data Science from Harvard.

-Professionally, I served as an AI Research Engineer at AIMdyn Inc., where I built Koopman-based machine learning models from scratch to production for autonomous system learning inputs, enhancing model accuracy and efficiency.
-I actively participate in data science competitions on Kaggle and run a YouTube channel, 'Math & Physics Fun with Gus', where I share insights on complex mathematical theories and data science concepts.
+Professionally, I've transitioned from my role as an AI Research Engineer at AIMdyn Inc., where I developed Koopman-based machine learning models for autonomous system learning, to my current position as an AI Engineer at Lowe's.
+Here, I apply my expertise in AI and machine learning to drive innovation and efficiency.
+Beyond my professional work, I actively participate in data science competitions on Kaggle and run a YouTube channel, 'Math & Physics Fun with Gus', where I share insights on complex mathematical theories and data science concepts.
+With my background in physics and data science, I'm constantly seeking new challenges to apply my skills in solving complex problems and advancing the field of AI and machine learning.
 </p>

 <!-- <br>